What is PEN Ukraine?

 Priorities in the activities of national PEN centers can be determined by the cultural and political situation in a particular country.

 Every autumn, the International PEN organizes a PEN Congress in one of the world's countries, bringing together leaders and members of other national PEN centers to re-elect international leadership and adopt PEN human rights resolutions.
-In 2017, the International PEN Congress was held for the first time in Ukraine (Lviv), in 2018 - in India (Pune).
+In 2017, the International PEN Congress was held for the first time in Ukraine (Lviv).

 4. Since when has PEN existed in Ukraine?

 PEN Ukraine was founded in 1989 and accepted into the International PEN in 1990.
-The first president of PEN Ukraine was Mykola Vingranovsky (1989-1993), then PEN in Ukraine was headed by Yevhen Sverstyuk (1993-2010).
+The first president of PEN Ukraine was Mykola Vingranovsky (1989-1993), later the organization was headed by Yevhen Sverstyuk (1993-2010).
 In 2010, with the election of Myroslav Marynovych, a human rights activist and publicist, PEN Ukraine began to conduct systematic literary and human rights activities in Ukraine and abroad.
-In 2014, Mykola Ryabchuk was elected President of PEN Ukraine, and in December 2018, Andriy Kurkov was elected.
+In 2014, Mykola Ryabchuk was elected president of PEN Ukraine, and in December 2018, Andriy Kurkov was elected.
+In November 2022, Volodymyr Yermolenko became the president of PEN Ukraine.

 5. Who can become a member of PEN Ukraine?

 Since the founding of PEN, when it included only writers, the circle of potential members of the organization has expanded.
-The main criteria for joining PEN are to share the values of the organization listed in its Charter, and to have the desire to promote the development of literature and protect freedom of speech in Ukraine and the world.
-Therefore, PEN Ukraine today includes not only writers, but also human rights activists, translators, journalists, humanities scholars, publishers and cultural managers - a total of 140 members .
+The main criteria for joining PEN are sharing the values of the organization listed in its Charter, and having the desire to engage in the development of literature and protect freedom of speech in Ukraine and worldwide.
+Therefore, PEN Ukraine today includes not only writers, but also human rights activists, translators, journalists, humanities scholars, publishers, cultural managers, playwrights, and screenwriters - a total of over 170 members.

 6. How to join PEN Ukraine?

-According to the Statute of PEN Ukraine, the decision to admit new members is made by the Executive Council, which invites potential members to join the organization.
-Following the invitation of the Executive Board, each new member must submit two recommendations from other full members of PEN Ukraine.
+According to the Statute of PEN Ukraine, the decision to admit new members is made by the Executive Board.
+Following their invitation, each new member must submit their bio- and bibliography, a letter of motivation, and two recommendations from other full members of PEN Ukraine.
+The final decision of the accession of new authors is made by all PEN members.

-You can inform about your wish to join PEN at ukraine.pen@gmail.com, sending also your bio- and bibliography.
+You can inform about your wish to join PEN Ukraine at ukraine.pen@gmail.com, sending also your bio- and bibliography

 7. What is the activity of PEN Ukraine?

 The activities of PEN Ukraine are aimed primarily at protecting freedom of speech and copyright, promoting the development of literature and international cultural cooperation.
 PEN in Ukraine organizes human rights campaigns, initiates the writing of open letters and appeals related to the violation of the rights and freedoms of authors.
-In addition, PEN Ukraine has its own awards - the Yuri Shevelyov Prize for the best Ukrainian book of essays and the Vasyl Stus Prize for special contribution to Ukrainian culture and stability of citizenship.
-PEN has also established the Kharkiv Literary Residence, the PEN Discussion Club, and organizes the annual meeting of Central and Eastern European PEN Centers in Ukraine.
+In addition, PEN Ukraine is the founder or a co-founder of four annual awards: the Yuri Shevelyov Prize for the best Ukrainian essay book; the Vasyl Stus Prize for authors’ special contribution to Ukrainian culture and persistence of public stance; the Drahomán Prize for translators from Ukrainian into world languages; the George Gongadze Prize for Ukrainian journalists.
+PEN Ukraine also established Kharkiv Literary Residency, PEN Center Discussion Club, Lacework project; it organizes the annual Regional Meeting of PEN Centers in Ukraine, Propysy ("Practice Writing") Workshop Festival for beginning authors, Essays Days Festival etc.

 8. Does PEN Ukraine publish and translate books?